apache-pine/Data-Structure-Tutorial/1-stack.md

 The push method adds an item to the top of the stack, the pop method removes and returns the top item, the size method returns the number of items in the stack, and the is_empty method checks if the stack is empty.
 All of these operations have a time complexity of O(1).

-## Example: Solving a problem using a Stack
+## Example: Checking Balanced Parentheses

 Let's consider an example problem of checking balanced parentheses in an expression using a stack.
 The problem is to determine if the parentheses in the given expression are balanced or not.
 Here's the step-by-step solution using stack operations: